priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 2.)So you can filter out these messages:

-#### Create Friend/Favourite List
+#### Create User's Friend/Favourite contacts List

-Using this API you can create your group of contacts and fetch it later.
+Using this API you can create your group of contacts for individual user and fetch it later.

 Example usage case : You can create your favorite contact list by passing GroupName as favorite, and keep modifying list based on once user marks it as favorite.